 Closed angles, less than 90 degrees, are a common component feature in pockets and cavities.
-A 4- or 5-axis machine is needed to machine a closed angle.
+A machine with 4 or 5 axes is needed to machine a closed angle.

 application example of milling closed angles.

 Use a 4-axis machine:

 - If only one side of the pockets has a closed angle and the bottom shape is flat

 - If there is a corner with closed angles on both sides

 - If there is a radius at the bottom profile

 - Prior to radius machining, shoulder milling of the wall should be performed with a square end mill for best stability.